Wellabe Logo

 Did you know that falls are the leading cause of all injuries among older Americans?
 More than 25% of people aged 65 and older fall every year, resulting in more than 3 million emergency room visits and 800,000 hospitalizations.
 These injuries leave many with financial burdens and have devastating impacts on their physical and emotional well-being.

 Prevention programs, such as balance training, can help you lessen the threat of falling.
 If you’re over 50, or even approaching it, now is a great time to empower yourself.
+We made a free guide you can download to help you track your progress.

 Why balance exercise is important over 50